ericdequ/Sports/data/blog/Basketball/Center/passing_out_of_the_post_finding_open_teammates.md

 ## Passing Out of the Post: Finding Open Teammates

 In basketball, the post position is a pivotal spot for initiating offense.
 The ability to pass effectively out of the post can turn a strong interior presence into a dual threat, creating scoring opportunities both inside and out.
-In this article, we'll delve into key techniques for making precise passes from the post, recognizing double teams, and setting up open shooters.
+In this article, well delve into key techniques for making precise passes from the post, recognizing double teams, and setting up open shooters.
 Whether you're a player looking to enhance your skills or a coach aiming to bolster your Teams offensive arsenal, understanding how to utilize the post effectively will elevate your game.

 ### Recognizing Double Teams